teaching-cognition/mindsandmachines/Project.md

 1. Meet with me to discuss the general direction you want to pursue
 2. Write a 10-page, double-spaced paper in Times New Roman font using APA style
-3. Present a synopsis of your paper on the last day of class in the 3-minute-thesis format
+3. Present a synopsis of your paper on the last day of class in the <a href="https://threeminutethesis.uq.edu.au/" target="_blank">3-minute-thesis format</a>

 ## How will my work be evaluated?